(an introduction to employee performance

-They suggested that Ed go to a workshop where he could actually
+They suggested that Ed goes to a workshop where he could actually

 get practice with the machine.
 Also, they helped Ed find some

-free time on another machine during second shift.
+free time on another machine during the second shift.
 That way, Ed

 could get in some more practice.

 Ed attended the workshop.
 He told Sam it was hard, but he learned